"Reading is the gateway skill that makes all other learning possible."

 While we're focusing mostly on books for learning about Africa and North America, you'll find that some of these books contain additional information for exploring the African diaspora and migrations.

-At the bottom of the page, you'll find an excellent collection of Anti-Bias Anti-Racist resources for all ages.
-Be sure to check them out as well.
+At the bottom of the page, you'll also find an excellent collection of Anti-Bias Anti-Racist resources for all ages.

 Picture Books for Africa and Black History